bcoles/kasld/extra/README.md

 ### Watch a fleet, gate CI

 The two `posture-*` tools scale the single-host view to an estate and to CI.
-They do no collection or transport themselves — your own fan-out supplies the snapshots (the file's basename is the host label, since `kasld -j` carries no hostname):
+They do no collection or transport themselves — the caller's own fan-out supplies the snapshots (the file's basename is the host label, since `kasld -j` carries no hostname):

 ```sh
 # One kasld -j per host, then summarise the whole fleet at a glance.